How do you know if you are struggling with approval-seeking behavior?

-If you feel stuck in your personal and/or professional life, it may partially be due to an addiction to approval.
+If you feel stuck in your personal and/or professional life, it may partially be due to approval-seeking behavior or an “addiction to approval.”

 Are you reliable?
 Flexible?
 What about caring, confident, and assertive?
 Do you play well with others?
 Whether the approval of others is coming from your family, co-workers, or business partner . . . your performance is, no doubt, being observed.